emon-webdev/Capital-Trust-Bank/README.md

 # Capital Trust Bank

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [Website Live Link](https://capital-trust-bank-ee791.web.app/) to view it in your browser.

 ### Advanced Configuration